scaleway/scaleway-cli/docs/commands/apple-silicon.md

 ### Reinstall a server

 Reinstall an existing Apple silicon server (specified by its server ID) from a new image (OS).
-All the data on the disk is deleted and all configuration is reset to the defailt configuration values of the image (OS).
+All the data on the disk is deleted and all configuration is reset to the default configuration values of the image (OS).

 **Usage:**